Searcher121978/VPN-setup/README.md

 #  VPN setup in Proton VPN (Video below)

- 1. After create a Virtual Machine, Browse to https://whatismyipaddress.com/ and take note of this in a text file
+ 1. After create a Virtual Machine (Resource Group and Virtual Machine creation), Browse to https://whatismyipaddress.com/ and take note of this in a text file

  2. Create a Resource Group (refer to Resource Group and Virtual Machine creation section)